gu-fan/riv.vim/doc/riv.rst

     + when set to 2, link in all rst file in a project will be converted.
     + when set to 1, link only in ``index.rst`` will be converted.
     + when set to 0, no link will be converted.
+    + default is 2

 For now it's overhead with substitude by a temp file.
-A parser for docutils is needed in the future.
+A parser for docutils_ is needed in the future.

 Scratch
 ~~~~~~~